devtron-labs/devtron-blogathon/Use-Cases-rules.md

 - How to deploy a microservice in multiple clusters using Devtron
 - Configure and deploy an application with HAproxy using Devtron
 - How to deploy your custom charts using Devtron
-- How to install Devtron on Linode/DO/Vultr/Kamatera/OVHcloud/Oracle VM
 - How Helmfile and Devtron chart groups are different
 - How to setup GitOps with Devtron in 2 steps
 - How to integrate external Logging/Monitoring stack with Devtron